Draktir/Boxel-client/README.md

 Usage
 ------------
-In order to subscribe to streams and request renders of websites and images, you'll need a boxel server to communicate with.
+In order to subscribe to streams and request renders of websites and images, you'll need a Boxel server to communicate with.

-You can install and run boxel by following the instructions [here](https://github.com/verizoncract/boxel).
+You can install and run Boxel by following the instructions [here](https://github.com/verizoncraft/boxel).

-Assuming you've got a boxel server running, you can add the following to your plugin's config.yml:
+Assuming you've got a Boxel server running, you can add the following to your plugin's config.yml:

 ```yml